-Of course there's nothing stopping you from obtaining and managing your own devices and Microsoft 365 deployments yourself.
-So what does Microsoft Managed Desktop offer beyond that?
+Of course, there's nothing stopping you from obtaining and managing your own devices and Microsoft 365 deployments yourself.
+So what does Microsoft Managed Desktop offer beyond those things?

-Our policies and security baseline offers your end users these benefits:
+Our policies and security baseline offers your users these benefits:

 - Boot times for Microsoft Managed Desktop devices about one-fourth as long.